New Year’s Resolutions: The Energy To Make It Stick

 Selenium rich foods include Brazil nuts, milk, yogurt, ham, beef, pork, chicken, eggs, cottage cheese and brown rice.
 Those following a plant-based diet, those on a restricted diet or those with malabsorption issues (e.g. those with Crohn’s Disease, Ulcerative Colitis) may benefit from supplementing with selenium or a multivitamin containing selenium in conjunction with zinc.

 Hydration is also very important for feeling energised and alert.
 It can be difficult in winter to consume cold water; however, you can always eat your water.
 Liquid in soups, broths, stews, vegetables e.g. cucumber and fruit e.g. watermelon, count towards your daily intake.
-Herbal teas are also a great way to stay warm and hydrate.
+Herbal teas are also a great way to stay warm and hydrated.

 When we are tense and stressed, we use more cellular energy (ATP) as our body enters ‘fight or flight’ mode.
 Your body uses energy to prepare for an escape at any moment, pumping oxygen to your muscles, keeping your brain and senses on high alert.
 By using breathing, mindfulness our other relaxation techniques, you can reduce your overall stress levels and increase your energy levels.

 Abdominal breathing, also called diaphragmatic breathing, changes the oxygenation levels in your body as well as strengthening the diaphragm.
 Many people feel calmer and more centred afterwards, and it may help to reduce negative emotions.
-It can be practiced anytime, anywhere, for free, and has been associated with a host of positive physical effects.
+It can be practised anytime, anywhere, for free, and has been associated with a host of positive physical effects.

 Exercise can improve energy in the following ways: